 I live on Puget Sound in Washington state, My interests include designing and installing ponds and waterfalls, doing computer art, and playing pickleball.

-If you are a young writer, I mean to encourage you.
-Take classes, join critique groups, attend film school if you can.
-And above all, develop steel toes.
-They come in handy.....
+If you are a young writer, attend film school if you can.
+Read quality literature.
+Above all, develop steel toes--they will come in handy.

 Previous publications: educational curriculum, federal grant writing, children's.